-As Chinese do all they can to make the effect positive, many consider fish in their containers and birds in their cages deserve a fresh new start too, thus one month after consumed a bowl of congee with spirit of charity, life release (放生) activities take place on the eighth day of the year.
+As the Chinese do all they can to make the effect positive, many consider fish in their containers and birds in their cages deserve a fresh new start too, thus one month after consumed a bowl of congee with the spirit of charity, life release (放生) activities take place on the eighth day of the year.

 Lunar January 9:

-In Daoist concept, the cosmos operates in a dual-force system, yin and yang, with odd numbers representing yin and even numbers standing for yang.
+In the Daoist concept, the cosmos operates in a dual-force system, yin and yang, with odd numbers representing yin and even numbers standing for yang.

 In an initial position, yin and yang are united into one, such a state has a complete void in mass and an absolute nothingness in form.

 But when something happens, the yin-yang balance tips, two forces split apart and try to rebalance each other in motion, hence a series of events unfold.